3ll3d00d/beqdesigner/docs/ui/manage_mc.md

 ![MCDSP](../img/jriver_dsp_editor.png)

-### Getting Started

 !!! info
 Use the button tooltips to understand what they do.

+### Getting Started

+#### Creating a Empty Configuration

 To create a new (empty) configuration: